Track Layouts, Layered Path Decompositions, and Leveled Planarity: Definitions

-A \emph{track layout} of a graph is a partition of its vertices into sequences, called \emph{tracks}, such that the vertices in each sequence form an independent set and the edges between each two pairs of tracks form a non-crossing set.
-This means that there do not exist edges $uv$ and $u'v'$ such that $u$ is before $u'$ in one track, but $v$ is after $v'$ in another track; such a pair of edges is said to form a \emph{crossing}.
-(This ordering constraint on endpoints of pairs of edges connecting two tracks is the same as the constraint on the left-to-right ordering within levels on the endpoints of two edges connecting the same two levels of a layered drawing.)\
+A \emph{$k$-track layout} of a graph is a partition of its vertex set into $k$ sequences, called \emph{tracks}, such that the vertices in each track form an independent set and the edges between each pair of tracks form a non-crossing set.
+This means that there are no edges $uv$ and $u'v'$ such that $u$ is before $u'$ in one track, but $v$ is after $v'$ in another track; such a pair of edges is said to form an \emph{X-crossing}.

 The \emph{track-number} of a graph $G$ is the minimum number of tracks in a track layout of $G$; this is finite, since the layout in which each vertex forms its own track is always non-crossing.
 The set of edges between two tracks form a forest of caterpillars (a forest in which the non-leaf vertices of each component induce a path); in particular, the graphs with track-number 1 are the independent sets, and the graphs with track-number 2 are the forests of caterpillars \cite{HS-UM-72}.